The analytical gap

 What % of this importer's supply is at risk?Cannot answerDependency % at (importer, chokepoint, commodity) level

-What does 30 days of disruption cost this counterparty?Cannot answerValue at risk by duration, vessel class, and commodity
+What does 30 days of disruption cost this counterparty?Cannot answerValue at risk by duration and vessel class

 What are costs if disruption drags 60 or 90 days?Cannot answer forward scenariosDuration scenario matrix at any input assumption

 The model assumptions are substitutable.
 Charter rates, bunker prices, disruption duration, and toll level are all variable inputs.
-Replace the default vessel-class rates with your own book rates and rerun the exposure calculation.
+A counterparty running their own scenario can replace the model's default vessel-class rates with their own book rates and rerun the exposure calculation in real time.
 This is the capability that aggregate market data, however current, cannot replicate.
-Run your Hormuz exposure through The Narrows before you price it.

 Methodology and data sources

-Bilateral dependency figures derived from the Narrows Chokepoint Dependency Simulation Model.
-Primary data source: UN Comtrade 2023 bilateral import data via Comtrade v3 public API, covering LNG (HS 271111), crude petroleum (HS 2709), and refined petroleum (HS 2710).
-Data quality: Tier 1 bilateral data for 10 of 11 EU reporters and all major non-EU importers.
-France remains at Tier 3 world aggregate pending 2023 Comtrade submission.
-Capacity sensitivity score of 1.00 for Hormuz reflects the absence of any navigable alternative for laden VLCCs or LNG carriers exiting the Persian Gulf.
+Bilateral dependency figures derived from the Narrows Chokepoint Dependency Simulation Model v0.3 (June 2026).
+Data source: UN Comtrade 2023 bilateral import data.
+13 commodity classes, 43 importing nations, 12 data chokepoints.
+Model coverage: 87.2% of trade value ($2.15T of $2.47T database).
+Tier 1 bilateral data for all major importers (Japan, China, South Korea, India, United Kingdom, and others).
+Tier 3 flows use IEA/BP-anchored bilateral estimates.
+Route inference assigns chokepoints to bilateral trade flows based on origin port, destination port, and vessel class.
+Capacity sensitivity score of 1.00 for Hormuz reflects the absence of any navigable alternative exit for vessels already inside the Persian Gulf: this applies to all vessel classes regardless of cargo.
+The 'reroute viable' designation for crude petroleum in the dependency matrix refers to supply-chain sourcing alternatives (non-Gulf crude origins routed via Cape) available to importers over a multi-week horizon; it does not imply in-place vessel diversion from inside the Gulf.
 LNG rerouting assessment is categorical: Cape of Good Hope is not commercially viable for laden LNG carriers at any realistic voyage duration due to boil-off gas loss rates and long-term contract constraints.
-Rerouting costs recalculated at current market rates: VLSFO Singapore $1,076 per tonne (LSEG Data & Analytics via UNCTAD Hormuz Dashboard, April 2026); charter rates consistent with BDTI 2,795.
-VLCC assumptions: 90 tonnes per day fuel consumption, 18 extra days Gulf to Japan via Cape.
-All scenario figures represent the value of foregone imports during the stated disruption period.
-22 chokepoints modelled.
+Rerouting costs recalculated at current market rates: VLSFO Singapore $1,076 per tonne (LSEG Data & Analytics via UNCTAD Hormuz Dashboard, May 2026); charter rates consistent with BDTI 2,795.
+VLCC assumptions: 90 tonnes per day fuel consumption, 18 extra days Gulf–Japan via Cape.
+All scenario figures represent the value of foregone imports during the stated disruption period; they do not include secondary economic impacts, inventory drawdown costs, or demand destruction effects.
+12 data chokepoints (23 chokepoint entries in the simulation interface).
 All model assumptions are substitutable.
+Contact fysh@narrows.io to run a scenario with your counterparty's specific inputs.